 In the early appearances he was rarely described as an inherently evil character.
 In addition to their guardianship over Earth, the Ancient One and Doctor Strange consistently referred to his ‘strangeness’ as a primary reason why he had to be stopped.
 They considered Dormammu so fundamentally alien in makeup, perspective, and morals that a theoretical rulership of the Earth dimension would end in utter disaster.
 Dormammu saw his thirst for dimensional occupation as a counterbalance to the forces of order, which would result in ultimate death and oblivion if left unchecked (Doctor Strange: Sorcerer Supreme #50).
 This position has been indirectly expressed in a number of ways over the years.
 The most explicit example was when Dormammu and Odin engaged in a cosmic chess match, Dormammu being the agent of Lord Chaos to Odin’s Master Order.

-Over the decades Dormammu has been described as more of a stereotypical demonic villain.
+Over a decade Dormammu has been described as more of a stereotypical demonic villain.
 His powers and regeneration became tied to heat and fire and could be smothered if his environment was deprived of those elements.
 He became known for making deceitful promises that would be carried out to the exact word, promises that rarely benefited the other side.
 However Dormammu has always maintained his hatred of Doctor Strange and desire to take over the Earth dimension.

 Even since his attempt to conquer the realms of Hell, Dormammu has not played a direct role in threatening the Earth-616 universe.
 He has been portrayed in the role of a tempting demon, offering incredible power in exchange for servitude (and unmentioned possession).
 He has persuaded Parker Robbins and Jennifer Kale to accept his mystical assistance only to be expelled back to his native realm.
 Dormammu has sought indirect means to weaken Earth’s protection ranging from manipulating the Sorcerer Supreme process to capturing viruses from alternate universes.
 This has taken precedence over destroying Strange.